-- This guide favors NEW USB drives due to how cheap a good drive generally is.
-If you want to reuse an old drive (or have no choice), this is also okay.
-However, I recommend buying a new drive to make things as simple as possible.
+- This guide favors NEW USB drives due to how cheap small capacity drives are.
+If you want to reuse an old drive, then those will also work.

 Get a 8-16GB flash drive.
-While an 8GB drive is far more then you need, 16GB drives are more common.
-Both drives also allow you to preload firmware files and programs you use on the drive, so you always have local copies.
+While an 8GB drive is more then you need, 16GB drives are becoming cheaper (and more common).
 Note: While an 8-16GB drive is recommended, a 4GB drive drive can be used if you only want to copy the OS to the drive.

 To write the ISO to the drive, download Rufus.
 Put this program somewhere where you can easily find it for later.

 Once Rufus is downloaded, download the Linux distro you prefer.
 You can do this using the FTP link (slowest) or a torrent (fastest).